mika-s/RandomPerson/RandomPersonLib/Readme.md

 The data is generated using real-life data from the mentioned countries.
 The SSNs that are generated are also real, unless specified to be false.

-The library can also validate SSNs for the countries listed above.
+The library can validate SSNs for the countries listed above and credit card numbers.

 ## How to use RandomPersonLib